 If you are strict sunny weather or paved road cyclist, you can get away with cleaning the drivetrain less frequently.

 But if you ride a lot in muddy and wet conditions, you should clean and lube your drivetrain after every ride to prevent your chain from getting filthy.
 Be sure to reapply the chain lube after cleaning.

-It can be quite a long process to clean the drivetrain especially if you’re just starting out.
+It can be quite a long process to clean the drivetrain, especially if you’re just starting.
 That’s why there are special chain cleaning tools like the Park Tool CM 5.2 to make life easier for you.

-Alternatively, if you’re running short time, you can use a rag to quickly clean the chain.
-Wrap it around the chain and turn the pedals backwards.
+Alternatively, if you’re running a short time, you can use a rag to clean the chain quickly.
+Wrap it around the chain and turn the pedals backward.

 A quick cleaning job is better than no cleaning at all!